-Healthy Work Environment

-Elevate clinician psychological and physical safety to equal importance with patient safety through federal regulation.

-Specialty nursing organizations should investigate evidence related to scope of practice and minimum safe staffing levels for patients in their specialty.

-Diversity, Equity and Inclusion (DEI)

-Implement Inclusive Excellence, a change-focused iterative planning process whereby there is deliberate integration of DEI ideals into leadership practices, daily operations, strategic planning, decision-making, resource allocation and priorities.

-Work Schedule Flexibility

-Build a flexible workforce with flexible scheduling, flexible shifts and flexible roles.

-Stress Injury Continuum

-Address burnout, moral distress, and compassion fatigue as barriers to nurse retention.
+: Healthy Work Environment Page 6 &gt; Elevate clinician psychological and physical safety to equal importance with patient safe through federal regulation. &gt; Specialty nursing organizations should investigate evidence related to scope of practionand minimum safe staffing levels for patients in their specialty.
+Diversity, Equity and Inclusion (DEI) Page 11 Implement Inclusive Excellence, a change-focused iterative planning process whereby there is deliberate integration of DEI ideals into leadership practices, daily operations, strategic planning, decision-making, resource allocation and priorities.
+Work Schedule Flexibility Page 16 > Build a flexible workforce with flexible scheduling, flexible shifts and flexible roles.
+Stress Injury Continuum Page 22 Address burnout, moral distress, and compassion fatigue as barriers to nurse retention.
 Incorporate well-being of nurses as an organizational value.

-Innovative Care Delivery Models

-Implement tribrid care delivery models that offer a holistic approach with three components, including onsite care delivery, IT integration of patient monitoring equipment, and ambulatory access and virtual/remote care delivery.
-This approach will improve access, patient and staff experience, and resource management, with continuous measurement for improvement and adjustment for sustainability and support.

-Total Compensation

-Develop an organization-wide formalized and customizable total compensation program for nurses that is stratified based on market intelligence, generational needs and an innovative and transparent pay philosophy that is inclusive of benefits such as paid time off for self-care and wellness and wealth planning for all generations.
-This approach will improve access, patient and staff experience, and resource management, with continuous measurement for improvement and adjustment for sustainability and support.

-Gap Analysis Tool

-The gap analysis tool is used to evaluate an organizations readiness to meet priority topic recommended actions and to identify potential gaps that may need to be addressed.
+Innovative Care Delivery Models Page 29 Implement tribrid care delivery models that offer a holistic approach with three compone including onsite care delivery, IT integration of patient monitoring equipment, and ambula access and virtual/remote care delivery.
+This approach will improve access, patient and st experience, and resource management, with continuous measurement for improvement a adjustment for sustainability and support. \$ Total Compensation Page 36 Develop an organization-wide formalized and customizable total compensation program for nurses that is stratified based on market intelligence, generational needs and an innovative and transparent pay philosophy that is inclusive of benefits such as paid time off for self-care and wellness and wealth planning for all generations.
+This approach will improve access, patient and staff experience, and resource management, with continuo measurement for improvement and adjustment for sustainability and support.
+Gap Analysis Tool Page 42 > The gap analysis tool is used to evaluate an organizations readiness to meet priority top recommended actions and to identify potential gaps that may need to be addressed.